Wednesday Night Forecast: Evening t-showers end, more African dust tomorrow

-Another day of scattered afternoon storms today.
-The main story was the hazy sky thanks to the African dust.
-It will linger into tomorrow before letting up by Friday.
+The African dust will linger into tomorrow before letting up by Friday.

 Also letting up for a few days, rain chances.
 Only an isolated storm chance on Thursday afternoon.
 By Friday and into the weekend, the rain chances do return.
 This weekend does not look to be a washout, but afternoon storms will put a damper on outdoor plans for parts of East Texas.